Social Enterprise Leadership Foundation Programme (SELF)

 Participants will be introduced to and reflect on contemporary leadership theory while relating the theoretical frameworks to their own experience of leading and managing, and sharing best practice.

-For more information on the SELF programme and next dates, please contact Tony Cullen in the Corporate & Professional Development Unit:
+For more information on the SELF programme or to apply, please contact the Corporate & Professional Development Unit:

 The programme will provide an opportunity to:

 - Reflect on your leadership skills and styles